How to Set Up KVM and Dual 6MP Display Partitioning on the Barco MDNC-12130 (Nio Fusion 12MP)

 • Mouse → monitor USB downstream port

-This allows the monitor to switch your keyboard and mouse between both systems.
+This enables the display to switch both keyboard and mouse control between workstations.

 Step 2: Power On the System

-1. Turn on the monitor (rear power switch to “I”)
+1. Turn on the monitor using the rear power switch and set it to “I”.

-2. Press the jog dial to power the display
+2. Press the jog dial to power on the display.

 Step 3: Configure EDID for 12MP Operation

-To ensure each workstation can drive full resolution over a single DP cable:
+To ensure each workstation can drive the display at full resolution over a single DisplayPort cable:

 Step 4: Verify DisplayPort Version